HTTPS Not Forced — Site Loads on Both http and https

 Strict-Transport-Security: max-age=63072000; includeSubDomains; preload

-Start with shorter max-age (300 = 5 min) to test, then raise to 63072000 (2 years) once confident.
+Start with a short max-age (300 = 5 minutes) to confirm nothing breaks, then raise it to 63072000 (2 years) once you are confident.
+63072000 is the common production value; the minimum required for preload is 31536000 (1 year).

-Step 3: For Cloudflare, use Full (strict)
+Step 3: On Cloudflare, use Full (strict)

 Step 4: Verify with curl